privatenumber/tsx/docs/compilation.md

 :::

 ### Build
-In your directly, simply run `pkgroll`:
+In your directory, simply run `pkgroll`:

 ::: code-group
 ```sh [npm]